Communication as Voting: Model

-We examine symmetric perfect Bayesian Nash equilibria in which all the senders adopt an identical strategy $\mathbf{x}=(x_{\ell},x_h)\in[0,1]^2$.
-Each sender approves the proposal with probabilities $x_{\ell}$ and $x_h$ when receiving signals $\ell$ and $h$, respectively.
-Without loss, we consider the case where each sender is more likely to approve the proposal when receiving signal $h$ than when receiving signal $\ell$, that is, $x_{\ell}\leq x_h$.
+We focus on symmetric equilibria in which all the senders adopt a common strategy $\bx=(x_b,x_g)\in[0,1]^2$.
+Each sender approves the proposal with probabilities $x_b$ and $x_g$ when receiving signals $b$ and $g$, respectively.
+Without loss of generality, we assume that each sender is more likely to approve the proposal after receiving signal $g$ than after receiving signal $b$, so that $x_g\geq x_b$.

-Babbling equilibria—where the senders ignore their signals and set $x_{\ell}=x_h$—always exist.
-The approval tally is uninformative, and the receiver decides the policy solely based on her prior belief.
+Babbling equilibria, in which the senders ignore their signals and set $x_{g}=x_b$, always exist.
+The approval tally conveys no information, and the receiver decides the policy only on her prior belief.

-We now examine the receiver's best response when the senders choose $x_{\ell}<x_h$.
-The likelihood of $T$ approvals out of $N$ senders in state $\theta_i$ is:
+Suppose that the senders choose a strategy $\bx$ with $x_g>x_b$.
+The probability that the approval tally $T=t$ in state $\theta$ is

 The likelihood ratios